 So you’ve used a purple shampoo and instead of the sleek ashy tone, you’ve ended up with purple!
 It happens.

 Despite purple looking really great on some people, it was not the look you were going for.
-And now you’re desperately screaming “purple shampoo stained my hair, what do I do?”
+And now you’re desperately googling “purple shampoo stained my hair, what do I do?”

-You’re in luck because in this article we are going to give you a few tips on how to remove purple shampoo stains from hair.
-We are also going to have a look at why purple shampoo stained your hair, and how to avoid it in the future.
+You’re in luck because in this article I am going to give you a few tips on how to remove purple shampoo stains from hair.
+I will also go over why purple shampoo stained your hair, and how to avoid it in the future.